A Simulation Framework with Guaranteed Error Bounds for Safety and Fuel-Efficiency Analysis of Vehicle Platoons: Introduction

 In this paper, we aim to develop a fast simulation approach with guaranteed accuracy properties.
 Our approach adapts the continuous-time vehicle platoon model from \cite{dolk2017} by expanding it to incorporate scenarios involving sudden braking and packet losses.
-In contrast to the work in \cite{dolk2017}, which focused on designing control parameters, our primary objective is to evaluate the resulting inter-vehicle distances for a set of parameters under these critical conditions.
-A key part of our methodology is that the platoon's state is evaluated at discrete simulation time instants, which are carefully designed to ensure that the approximation error of inter-vehicle distances remains within a guaranteed bound.
-Using this framework, we calculate the minimum distance maintained by each vehicle throughout the simulation and define safety performance as the absolute minimum of all inter-vehicle distances.
+In contrast to the work by \cite{dolk2017}, which focused on designing control parameters to guarantee string stability, our primary objective is to evaluate the resulting inter-vehicle distances for a given set of parameters under these critical conditions.
+A key element of our methodology is that the platoon’s state is evaluated at discrete simulation time instants, which are carefully chosen to ensure that the approximation error of inter-vehicle distances remains within a guaranteed bound at all times.
+More precisely, exact distances are calculated at simulation times and accurate approximations are provided in between those simulation times.
+Using this framework, we compute the minimum distance maintained by each vehicle throughout the simulation and define safety performance as the absolute minimum of all inter-vehicle distances.
 Our results demonstrate that certain control parameters provide superior safety performance.

+We note that our simulation approach is conceptually different from and complementary to iterative approaches like Runge-Kutta method used for initial value problems involving nonlinear differential equations \cite{griffiths2010numerical}.
+Such methods provide guarantees on simulation reliability for nonlinear systems for given fixed discretization intervals (i.e., simulation intervals).
+On the other hand, our approach is to choose simulation intervals so as to achieve a pre-defined level of approximation accuracy, while taking account of communication losses that affect the dynamics.

-Our results in this paper extend those from our conference presentation \cite{chen2025sice} in several directions.
-First, we propose a new approach to choose simulation time-intervals that yield even faster simulations without sacrificing accuracy.
-Secondly, we provide a complete characterization of the braking model as an explicit function of time.
-This enables us to fairly compare the approach in \cite{chen2025sice} and the one that we present in this paper.
+From the view point of safety simulations, this paper extends our previous conference contribution \cite{chen2025sice} in several directions.
+First, we propose a new approach for selecting simulation time intervals that yields even faster simulations without sacrificing accuracy.
+Second, we provide a complete characterization of the braking model as an explicit function of time.
+This enables a fair comparison between the approach of \cite{chen2025sice} and the one presented in this paper.